yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/aws.md

 ## Prerequisites

 - An AWS Service Account with sufficient privileges is highly recommended.
 This account must have permissions to create VMs, and access to the VPC and security groups described below.
 Required input: Access Key ID and Secret Access Key for the AWS Service Account.
 - An AWS VPC for each region.
-Required input: for each Region, a VPC ID.
+Required input: for each region, a VPC ID.
 - AWS Security Groups must exist to allow network connectivity so that YugabyteDB Anywhere can create AWS VMs when deploying a universe.
 Required input: for each region, a Security Group ID.

 For more information on setting up an AWS service account and security groups, refer to [Prepare the AWS cloud environment](../../../install-yugabyte-platform/prepare-environment/aws/).